Still active duty. 10 years traditional red team, one AI task order in, OSAI underway. Sharing what I learn as I go.

 All views are the author's own and do not represent any current or past employer.
 Content is published in a personal capacity.

-What earns a place in my toolkit and what doesn't.
-Both worlds, no vendor pitches.
+What earns a place in the toolkit.
+No vendor pitches.

 Where to actually break things.
-Free first, difficulty honest, time-to-flag noted.
-Self-hosted beats guided every time for building real muscle memory.
+Self-hosted beats guided every time.

-For traditional pentesters going AI, and ML folks learning to think adversarially.
-Written from the middle of the crossing, not the other side.
+For traditional pentesters going AI.
+Written from the middle, not the other side.

 Skipping the changelog summary.
 What I tried, what worked, what's marketing, and where it still has gaps for engagement-grade probing.